Minimax Estimation of the $L_1$ Distance: Divergence Estimation with Unknown

-Since the lower bound for the known $Q$ case also serves as a lower bound for the general case with a simulation argument, Theorem \ref{Thm.lowerbound} and Theorem \ref{Thm.opt2} yield that $\hat{L}^{(2)}$ is minimax rate-optimal.
+We note that the lower bound for the known $Q$ case also serves as a lower bound for the unknown $Q$ case.
+Indeed, when $Q$ is known, we can then produce $n$ i.i.d. samples from $Q$ and feed it into any algorithm that handles the unknown $Q$ case.
+Hence, Theorem \ref{Thm.lowerbound} and Theorem \ref{Thm.opt2} yield that $\hat{L}^{(2)}$ is minimax rate-optimal.
 Note that $\hat{L}^{(2)}$ achieves the minimax rate without knowing the support size $S$ a priori.
 Moreover, the \emph{effective sample size enlargement} effect holds again: the performance of the optimal estimator with $n$ samples is essentially that of the MLE with $n\ln n$ samples.